How is the procedure performed?

 Infection: This can occur after any operation where metal devices are implanted in the body.
 Several measures are employed to minimize the risk of infection including administration of antibiotics prior to the operation, an antiseptic technique and the use of a clean air theatre.

 Wound breakdown: The surgical wound may sometimes fail to heal.
 It is essential to avoid pressure on the elbow until the wound has healed and the sutures have been removed.

-Nerve injury: This is possible but uncommon.
+Nerve or vascular injury: This is possible but uncommon.

 Bleeding : Bleeding may occur during or after surgery.